 One of the subtle ways your compressor loses refrigerant is through tiny pinholes barely noticeable to the naked eye.
 Corrosion can occur in the multiple bends and turns of the coils and cause leaks.
 Depending on the age of your air conditioner, rust may be creating tiny leaks allowing the refrigerant to escape.

 Electrical Issues and How Wear and Tear Affects Your Compressor

 Electrical issues cause more than 80 percent of all air conditioner repairs.
-It’s no surprise that proper wiring, clean power and accurate voltage are all crucial to the successful operation of your compressor.
+It’s no surprise that proper wiring, clean power, and accurate voltage are all crucial to the successful operation of your compressor.
 One compressor killer we’ve seen over the years is wiring problems due to extreme heat, the fact that compressors are located outside and plain old wear and tear.
 As wires age, they get old and brittle and can be the root cause of electrical issues.
 Power surges, which happen often during the monsoon season, can cause electrical issues with your compressor.

 Is It Better to Repair or Replace a Compressor?

 Replacing an AC compressor is one of the most expensive repairs a homeowner can undertake.
-Whenever possible, we prefer to repair.
+Whenever possible, we at cool blew prefer to repair.
 We only recommend replacement when it’s truly unavoidable.
 We recommend regular service checks in order to catch small problems before they become big ones.
 If you’ve been noticing performance issues with your air conditioner, why not give us a call and we’ll perform a mid-summer checkup.